We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Check the number on the scale next to the pointer or indicator.
-This is the peak expiratory flow.
+- Write down the number on the scale where the sliding pointer stopped.

-Peak flow predictions vary based on a person’s sex, age, and height.
-However, it is more important for a person to determine their personal best, or what is “normal” for them.
+Peak flow predictions vary based on age, height, and gender.
+However, it is more important for a person to determine their personal best or what is normal for them.

-According to the Asthma and Allergy Foundation of American, people can determine their personal best by using the device daily for a few weeks and recording the highest number they can reach.
+People can determine their personal best by using the device daily for a few weeks and recording the highest number they reach.

-Once a person knows their personal best, they can determine whether or not their peak flow changes.
-The results of a peak flow may indicate different things depending on whether the measurement improved, worsened, or stayed the same.
+Once a person knows their personal best, they can determine whether their peak flow changes.
+Peak flow results may indicate different things depending on whether the measurement improved, worsened, or stayed the same.

 Changes in peak flow may indicate the following: